The Culture Trail: A public art trail to discover

 For maximum enjoyment!

-Once you’ve walked the three kilometres, your visit is far from over, as the Culture Trail is close to a variety of attractions!
+Once you’ve walked the length of the Culture Trail, your visit is far from over, as the Trail is close to a variety of attractions!
 Whatever your interests, there’s no shortage of options: visit a museum, discover local flavours on a patio, or browse the nearby stores and markets.

 And after a pleasant day in the sun, what could be nicer than a refreshing ice cream?
 Check out our blog post about local dairy bars.

-The Culture Trail is a project of the City of Gatineau, in association with Vision Centre-Ville Gatineau and Outaouais Tourism.
+The Culture Trail is a project of the City of Gatineau, in association with Vision Centre-Ville Gatineau (VCV), the Ministère de la Culture et des Communications du Québec (MCCQ) and Outaouais Tourism.